Maintenance of Status

 Students who need to apply for extension may begin the application process at the beginning of the semester in which the I-20 expires and no later than 45 days before the completion date on the I-20.
 Students should request a program extension by completing the Extension eForm in iStart under the I-20 request.
 A new financial guarantee is required and should be uploaded into the eForm.

 NOTE 1: If a student’s final term is summer, the student must be enrolled in summer because a summer vacation is allowed by regulations only if the student plans to enroll in fall.
-If the final term is summer and the student does not want to enroll in summer, the end date will be the end of Summer I (one).

 NOTE 2: For graduate students with a paper, thesis, or dissertation requirement, the end of the program of study is one of the following: